yablochko8/semantic-search-fonts/COOKBOOK.md

 </div>
 ```

-## Other notes
+## Time & Cost

-- This took much longer to build than the color search engine from last week, a reminder that the hardest piece of work to optimize is understanding a new dataset.
+This probably took about 20 hours including write up, much longer than it took to build the color search engine last week.
+A reminder that you can learn the tools but finding your way around a new dataset will always take time.

-- Cost breakdown:
+Cost breakdown:

 - €0.17 mistral-embed (text embedding)
 - €0.70 mistral-medium-latest (LLM for text transformation)
 - €0.64 pixtral-12b (VLM / multimodal LLM for image characterization)

 Total = €1.51